wbreeze/wind_and_water/_drafts/Abandoned-Refactor.md

 So: **the only justification for separating the text from the code is the one that forces it — human language translation.** If a second locale is coming, the words have to leave, and every cost above is simply the price of admission.
-If it is not, you are paying the price for nothing but a tidier place to type, and a tidier place to type is not worth an application you cannot read.
+If it is not, you are paying the price for nothing but a tidier place to type.
+A tidier place to type is not worth an application you cannot read.

 I am keeping the four bug fixes.
 The rest goes back.